Room Parent FAQ

 - Collecting and maintaining classroom funds from parents to use throughout the year for parties, gifts, special supplies, etc.,

-- Acting as the primary point of contact with the classroom teacher(s) for the purpose of event planning and general classroom needs,
+- Acting as the primary points of contact with the classroom teacher(s) for the purpose of event planning and general classroom needs,

-- Recruiting other classroom parents to volunteer for events as needed,
+- Recruiting other classroom parents to volunteer for events,

-- Coordinating three (3) classroom parties (Halloween, Winter and End of Year),
+- Coordinating three (3) classroom parties (Fall, Winter and End of Year),

 - Coordinating teacher gifts from the classroom (Winter, Staff Appreciation Week (optional, see below) and End of Year, as budget allows).